o3de/sig-simulation/rfcs/RFC Feature - Cleaning up Gems and Templates.md

 - `UR10` - assets will be removed
 - `UrdfImporter/panda` - assets will be moved to the newly created `RosRobotSamples` Gem
 - unused `DiffuseProbeGrids` will be removed

+# Conclusions

+## What are the advantages of the feature?

+The changes described in this RFC will simplify the maintenance of the existing assets in the [o3de-extras](https://github.com/o3de/o3de-extras) repository.
+More importantly, the names and the content will be easier to understand by the users, and the number of Gems will be reduced.

+## What are the disadvantages of the feature?

+Some assets will be moved between Gems and some names will change.
+The names and paths of the *prefab* will be kept, but not necessarily names and paths of each asset.
+Some assets will be removed.
+There is a risk that someone in some project uses low-level assets (a mesh file or a texture).
+Such project will require manual fixes or old version of some Gems.

+### How will this be implemented or integrated into the O3DE environment?

+All Gems and Templates described in this RFC are already integrated into O3DE environment.

+### Are there any alternatives to this feature?

+This RFC describes changes in the structure of the existing data.
+It is highly possible that other developers might have different opinions on the best structure for such assets.
+Please file your comments below if you believe some changes should be made.

+### How will users learn this feature?
+- Documentation in [o3de.org](o3de.org) and Release Notes of O3DE.
+- Discord social platform of O3DE.
+- Posts by O3DE and Robotec.ai in their social media.

+### Are there any open questions?